occivink/mpv-scripts/README.md

 # encode.lua

 Make an extract of the currently playing video using `ffmpeg`.
 Press the binding once to set the beginning of the extract.
 Press a second time to set the end and start encoding.
-This script defines two commands that you can bind in your `input.conf` like so:
+This script defines a command that you can bind in your `input.conf` like so:
 ```
-e script-message-to encode set_timestamp PROFILE
+e script-message-to encode set_timestamp
-alt+e script-message-to encode clear_timestamp
+E script-message-to encode set_timestamp PROFILE
 ```

 PROFILE refers to a `lua-settings/PROFILE.conf` file.
-Without any profile, a webm is generated (see defaults).
+Without any profile, a webm is generated (see defaults below).
 A profile may define the following variables:

 ```
-# the container of the output, so webm/mkv/mp4/...
+# the container of the output, so webm/mkv/mp4...
 container=webm

 # if yes, only encode the currently active tracks